moisespr123/paq8px_scripts/readme.md

           (english.dic, english.exp)
       a = Adaptive learning rate
-      s = Skip the color transform, just reorder the RGB channels
+      s = Skip the color transform, just reorder the RGB channels f = Bypass modeling and mixing on long matches
 ```

 You can run `paq8px_v178.exe` for more information.
 Please note that the script only does compression using paq8px compression level and switches and also does testing by providing the -t argument.
 Nothing else is implemented in this script.